Friday 10 May 1940

 At the Battle of Maastricht, the 4th Panzer Division is briefly delayed by resistance at Gulpen.
 By the time they get to Maastricht, the Dutch have time to destroy the bridges across the Maas which the Wehrmacht needs.
 After resisting throughout the day, the Dutch retreat and the Germans take the sector.
-The Germans lose about 190 dead, 9 armored cars and tanks, and 10 Luftwaffe aircraft, while the Dutch lose 47 troops.
+The German losses are about 190 dead, 9 armored cars and tanks, and 10 Luftwaffe aircraft, while the Dutch losses are 47 troops.

 The Dutch commence defensive flooding in East Holland.

 At Eben-Emael, 78 paratroopers under Oberlt.
 Rudolf Witzig land in DFS 230 gliders directly atop the fortress itself.
 The attackers eliminate all above-ground opposition and enemy firepower using top-secret magnetic hollow charges.
 The day ends with the paratroopers in complete control of the surface of the strategic fort and the 650 Belgian defenders trapped in underground galleries.
 While the defenders have not yet surrendered, they are helpless and the way is clear for the German 6th Army to advance as the paratroopers also seize bridges over the canal.